Page Grants are scholarships awarded to students of color who graduate from a Minnesota high school and attend a Minnesota post-secondary institution.

 Populations Of Focus

-As part of the recruiting process, the Page Education Foundation has two concentrated efforts – AAMRI (African American Male Recruitment Initiative) and American Indian, for populations that have had historically low enrollments.
+As part of the recruiting process, the Page Education Foundation has two concentrated efforts – our AAMRI (African American Male Recruitment Initiative) and American Indian, for populations that have had historically low enrollments.
 Foundation staff strategically recruits African American males and American Indian high school students and encourages them to apply for Page Grants.
+Please reach out to us to learn more.

 Page Grants have been awarded to students of color from a variety of backgrounds.
 Learn more about eligibility requirements and how to apply for a Page Grant.
 The deadline for application submission is May 1.